 Kyesha Jennings is an English Lecturer at NC State University where she teaches First Year Writing.
-Her research focuses on African American Literature and the integration of Hip-Hop and Popular Culture texts.
+Kyesha is a sought-after speaker and has been an invited guest at Virginia Tech University, UNC Chapel Hill University and A3C Hip-Hop Festival.Her research focuses on Black Literature and Culture in general, but more specifically her research centers Black Women Writers, Hip-Hop Studies, Hip-Hop Feminism and Digital Media.
 Her co-authored article, “Teaching in the Mix: Turntablism, DJ Aesthetics, and African American Literature” hones in on the aesthetics and sensibilities of hip-hop scholarship by examining how goal-oriented and compositional techniques of DJs was used to design her Survey of African American Literature course.
-Kyesha is currently completing her PhD at Indiana University of Pennsylvania studying English Literature and Criticism where she focuses specifically on the ways in which hip-hop is a form of protest literature.
-In December of 2017 she was featured on NPR’s The State of Things where she reviewed her North Carolina’s hip-hop scene in a round table discussion.
-She recently contributed to the St. James Encyclopedia of Hip Hop Culture (2018) and often contributes hip-hop calendar blurbs to the Indy Week, a weekly publication that services the Raleigh-Durham area.
-Kyesha is a sought-after speaker and has been an invited guest at Virginia Tech and UNC Chapel Hill University.
+Kyesha is currently completing her PhD at Indiana University of Pennsylvania studying English Literature and Criticism.
+In December of 2017 she was featured on NPR’s The State of Things where she reviewed North Carolina’s hip-hop scene in a round table discussion.
+She recently contributed to the St. James Encyclopedia of Hip Hop Culture (2018) and has two upcoming publications, "Girls Who Make Beats: A Conversation on the Disproportionate Representation of Female Producers in Hip-Hop” and “Wake Up Mr. West: Kanye West, The Sunken Place and the Rhetoric of Black Twitter”.